AmanuelZeredawit/Anomaly-detection-and-classification/README.md

 # Arcelo_mittal

 ### General description

-This project is developed for Arcelor Mittal, a company based in Belgium.
+This project is developed for [ArcelorMittal](https://en.wikipedia.org/wiki/ArcelorMittal), an international steel manufacturer.
+ArcelorMittal is the second-largest steel producer in the world, with an annual crude steel production of 88 million metric tonnes as of 2022.

-In this project, an algorithm is developed to determine whether there is a constriction or not on a steel coil based on B3, B4, and B5 measurements.
+In this project, an algorithm is developed for the client to determine whether there is a constriction or not on a steel coil based on B3, B4, and B5 measurements.
 Then a model is developed to predict constriction.

 ### Algorithm for detection Correlation